-Each year, Kenyon recognizes certain individuals for their outstanding commitment to the College.
-An Alumni Awards Luncheon is held during Reunion Weekend where alumni, parents and friends of the College are honored for their volunteer services.
+Each year, Kenyon recognizes certain individuals for their outstanding commitment to the College by presenting alumni awards during Reunion Weekend.

 Presented to those alumni who, in the opinion of the Alumni Council, have made a significant contribution to Kenyon in past years as volunteers for admissions, fundraising, career development, and regional association steering committees.